vova7878/PanamaPort/README.md

 - Gradle 8.0+
 - Android Gradle plugin 8.1.1+
 - compileSdk 34+
-- Support for dependencies from jitpack.io ([see documentation](https://docs.jitpack.io/))
+- Support for dependencies from jitpack.io [(see documentation)](https://docs.jitpack.io/)

 ### Get started

-Add the library to the list of dependencies:
+Just add the library to the list of dependencies:

 ```
 dependencies {